garris/BackstopJS/README.md

 #### Trigger screen capture via selector

-The `readySelector` property tells BackstopJS to wait until a selector exists before takeing a screenshot.
-For example, the following line will delay screen capture until a selctor with the id '#catOfTheDayResult' is present somewhere in the DOM.
+The `readySelector` property tells BackstopJS to wait until a selector exists before taking a screenshot.
+For example, the following line will delay screen capture until a selector with the id '#catOfTheDayResult' is present somewhere in the DOM.

 ```json
 "readySelector": "#catOfTheDayResult"